H-1B VisasH-1B Visa For Professionals Temporarily Working in the U.S.

 Next, the employer must prove the position in question requires a person with “special knowledge,” meaning a professional with work experience and/or education in a specific field related to the position.

-When the Labor Certification Application is approved, the employer may file an I-129, Petition for a Nonimmigrant Worker with U.S. Citizenship and Immigration Services (USCIS), no more than six months before the non-immigrant worker’s employment start date.
-When the I-129 petition has been approved, the worker may apply with the U.S. Department of State embassy or consulate abroad for an H-1B visa and for admission to the United States.
+When the Labor Certification Application is approved, the employer may file a petition for a nonimmigrant worker no more than six months before the non-immigrant worker’s employment start date.
+When the petition has been approved, the worker may apply with the U.S. Department of State embassy or consulate abroad for an H-1B visa and for admission to the United States.

 Once the non-immigrant worker has entered the US and has begun employment, the employer is responsible for the following: